mikecroucher/Writing-pieces/ODK_report_MArch17_Jan18.md

 sections for students having courses in CoCalc as well as with a hands-on tutorial for lecturers to get started.
 The material can be found as a website at [https://tutorial.cocalc.com/](https://tutorial.cocalc.com/) (The repository for this is located at:[https://github.com/sagemathinc/cocalc_tutorial](https://github.com/sagemathinc/cocalc_tutorial)).
 - Widened dissemination activities.
-- Mike Croucher's EPSRC fellowship is expanding pur agenda and remit nationwide.
+- Mike Croucher's EPSRC fellowship is expanding our agenda and remit nationwide.
 - Developed a [Jekyll template](https://github.com/trallard/Modules-template)
 for use by academics and researchers using Jupyter notebooks for course materials and dissemination.
 - Developed a Python package:  [nbjekyll](https://github.com/trallard/nbjekyll) that complements the Jekyll template developed.